Who's Senile?

 Pelosi may not be quite that bad, but she is bad enough.
 This is the most recent video of Pelosi trying to talk in public.
 It is sad if you have sympathy for those in their declining years:

 Pelosi’s decline is part of a broader problem: the Democrats may count on youthful voters, but they are a party of the elderly.
-There is a reason why so many Democrats (like NBC) are ecstatic at the thought of an Oprah Winfrey presidential run in 2020: she will only be only 66 years old, and the Democrats are hard pressed to come up with another plausible candidate who can be counted on to be of sound mind in three years.
+There is a reason why so many Democrats (like NBC) are ecstatic at the thought of an Oprah Winfrey presidential run in 2020: she will be only 66 years old, and the Democrats are hard pressed to come up with another plausible candidate who can be counted on to be of sound mind in three years.